OUIsolutions/Ai-RagTemplate/docs/build_workflow.md

 ### [main.lua](/build/main.lua)
 - verify if its to test a container
-  - if its to test a countainer , creates and launch that container and end build
+  - if its to test a container , creates and launch that container and end build

-- creates the encryption key (basicly its creates a file called **src/macros.encrypt_key.h** ) containing a macro called **Ragcraft_get_key** that its used to get the encryption key check [key_obfuscate](https://github.com/OUIsolutions/key_obfuscate) for more details
+- creates the encryption key (basically its creates a file called **src/macros.encrypt_key.h** ) containing a macro called **Ragcraft_get_key** that its used to get the encryption key check [key_obfuscate](https://github.com/OUIsolutions/key_obfuscate) for more details